DZ0Jeff/new-playerjs/notes.md

 - [x] set backend
 - [x] send file
-- [ ] list file in all directories
+- [x] list file in all directories
 - [ ] handle files to frontend
+- [ ] study how retrieve music to frontend